 Term life insurance is a policy that offers coverage for a specified period of years.
 If the insured passes away within the time frame, their beneficiary receives the death benefit.

-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Life Insurance Quotes in Your Area

-Term life insurance policies can be purchased to cover nearly any period of time, and will stay in effect for the entire period as long as you continue to pay the premiums (the cost of the policy, which can be paid on a monthly or annual basis.
+Term life insurance policies can be purchased to cover nearly any period and will stay in effect for the entire period as long as you continue to pay the premiums, which can be paid on a monthly or annual basis.

 - Children's education (including college tuition)